Train routes: Click for larger map |

 -

-4 people per booking, max: You can only book a maximum of 4 people at a time.
-If you want to buy more than this, you'll have to make two bookings and if necessary, open two accounts.
+You can only book 4 people at a time.
+If you want to book more, you'll have to make two bookings and if necessary open two accounts.

 -